jaxriemer/NewRepo/Lab 6/README.md

 **Whac-a-mole game**

 Whac-a-mole is a one player retro arcade game in which the arcade machine decides the position and timing for the mole to surface, while the player needs to hit the surfaced mole with the hammer.
 Our version is an improvement on the traditional whac-a-mole game, and introducing the second player who replaces the arcade machine and controls the moles.
 The two players can play competitively with two devices at different locations.

 **\*\*\*2.
 Diagram the architecture of the system.\*\*\*** Be clear to document where input, output and computation occur, and label all parts and connections.
 For example, where is the banana, who is the banana player, where does the sound get played, and who is listening to the banana music?

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%206/imgs/DeviceDiagram.jpg" height="500" />

 Two identical devices are needed for the game.
 Each device has a touch sensor that gathers inputs from the player.
-It adjusts the game stats based on the inputs and renders the game board with pygame through VNC.
+Upon start, users can first select their roles, whether to be the mole or the hammer.
+During the game, the device adjusts the game stats based on the inputs and renders the game board with pygame through VNC.
 A string that consists of five integers is sent and received from MQTT, which represents the information about the status of the game.
 Each digit can be 0-3 which represents a hole, a mole, a hammer hitting a hole, and a hammer hitting a mole respectively.

 A whac-a-mole class is created to turn the numbers into a game screen, display it, and control the inputs to update the game.
 It is stored in [whac_a_mole.py](whac_a_mole.py).
 The main algorithm that handles input and communication over MQTT is at [whac_a_mole_host.py](whac_a_mole_host.py).